Chuck Berry’s Wife & Children Are A Testament To His Lasting Love

 Chuck Berry’s Wife and Confidant

-The pair married in October of 1948, just after Chuck had been released from a three year stint in the Intermediate Reformatory for Young Men near Jefferson, Missouri, where he was sent after a conviction for armed robbery.
+The pair married in October of 1948, just after Chuck had been released from a three-year stint in the Intermediate Reformatory for Young Men near Jefferson, Missouri, where he was sent after a conviction for armed robbery.
 After his release in 1947, he got a job working construction with his father and as a janitor at a nearby automotive factory.
 But the love of music never left him.

 With Toddy’s blessings, he started playing guitar in 1951 with an old high school classmate, Tommy Stevens.
 After some time playing at local nightclubs in the St. Louis area, Chuck moved to a new band, the Sir John’s Trio.
-It was playing with this group at the Cosmopolitan, that Berry began getting cross-over notoriety with white patrons, an extreme rarity in the sharply segregated South of the time.
+It was playing with this group at the Cosmopolitan that Berry began getting cross-over notoriety with white patrons, an extreme rarity in the sharply segregated South of the time.

 Most rock ‘n roll fans know the rest of Chuck’s story; how he recorded “Maybellene” in 1955 and watched it shoot up the Billboard charts after publishing it with Chess Records.
 How his followup hits defined the classic 50’s rock ‘n roll sound, from “Too Much Monkey Business” to “Johnny B. Goode.”